micmejia/bible-dump/AMPC/Luke/Luke 16.md

-There was a certain rich man who [habitually] clothed himself in purple and fine linen and [^m]reveled _and_ feasted _and_ made merry in splendor every day.
+There was a certain rich man who [habitually] clothed himself in purple and fine linen and reveled _and_ feasted _and_ made merry in splendor every day.